forrest-orr/DoubleStar/README.md

 Overview

+While this exploit chain makes use of two (now patched) 0day exploits, it also contains a sandbox escape and EoP technique which are still as of 5/4/2021 not patched, and remain feasible for integration into future attacka chains today.

 The Darkhotel APT group (believed to originate from South Korea) launched a campaign againt Chinese and Japanese business executives and government officials through a combination of spear phishing and hacking of luxury hotel networks in